layereight/nfc-music-box/README.md

 * now when soldering the cables to the Raspberry Pi, you will have to consider the polarity of the LED
 * the cathode (-) is the side with the slidely shorter pin that is also flat on the LED's head
 * the anode (+) is simply the other side
-* the cable on the cathode side of the LED goes to pin 14 (GND)
+* the cable on the cathode (-) side of the LED goes to pin 14 (GND)
-* the cable on the anode side of the LED goes to pin 8
+* the cable on the anode (+) side of the LED goes to pin 8 (GPIO24, UART0 TXD)

-#### Push Button
+#### Push Buttons

-* cut 2 times the right length of copper wire, the length depends on what ranges you will have to span in your case later
+* cut 6 times the right length of copper wire, the length depends on what ranges you will have to span in your case later
-* dismantle and tin-coat all 4 ends
+* dismantle and tin-coat all 12 ends
-* solder one wire to each connector of the push button
+* solder one wire to each connector of the push buttons
-* solder the free ends of the wires to the Raspberry Pi
+* solder the free ends of the shutdown button to the Raspberry Pi
-  * pin 5
+  * pin 7 (GPIO4)
   * pin 9 (GND)
+* solder the free ends of the vol- button to the Raspberry Pi
+  * pin 29 (GPIO5)
+  * pin 30 (GND)
+* solder the free ends of the vol+ button to the Raspberry Pi
+  * pin 33 (GPIO13)
+  * pin 34 (GND)
-* polarity doesn't matter, it's just a push button
+* polarity doesn't matter, they are just push buttons

 #### Power Supply Buffer